intentor/adic/README.md

 Basically, to create a *container extension*, you have to:

 1\.
-Create the extension class with `ContainerExtension` sufix;
+Create the extension class with `ContainerExtension` sufix.

 2\.
-Implement `Intentor.Adic.IContainerExtension`;
+Implement `Intentor.Adic.IContainerExtension`.

 3\.
-Subscribe to any events on the container on OnRegister method;
+Subscribe to any events on the container on OnRegister method.

 ```cs
 public void OnRegister(IInjectionContainer container) {